lablup/backend.ai/docs/dev/daily-workflows.rst

 For linters and formatters, configure the tool executable paths to indicate ``dist/export/python/virtualenvs/RESOLVE_NAME/PYTHON_VERSION/bin/EXECUTABLE``.
-For example, ruff's executable path is ``dist/export/python/virtualenvs/ruff/3.11.4/bin/ruff``.
+For example, ruff's executable path is ``dist/export/python/virtualenvs/ruff/3.11.6/bin/ruff``.

 Currently we have the following Python tools to configure in this way:

-* ``ruff``: Provides a fast linting (combining pylint, flake8, and isort) and formatting (auto-fix for some linting rules and isort)
+* ``ruff``: Provides a fast linting (combining pylint, flake8, and isort) fixing (auto-fix for some linting rules and isort) and formatting (black)

 * ``mypy``: Validates the type annotations and performs a static analysis

-* ``black``: Validates and reformats all Python codes by reconstructing it from AST, just like ``gofmt``.

   .. tip::

-     For a long list of arguments or list/tuple items, you could explicitly add a trailing comma to force Black to insert line-breaks after every item even when the line length does not exceed the limit (100 characters).
+     For a long list of arguments or list/tuple items, you could explicitly add a trailing comma to force Ruff/Black to insert line-breaks after every item even when the line length does not exceed the limit (100 characters).

   .. tip::